syncfusion-content/java-file-format-docs/java-file-formats/word-library/getting-started.md

 {% endtabs %}

-Finally, save the document in the file system and close its instance.
+Finally, save the document to the file system and close its instance.
 {% tabs %}

 {% highlight JAVA %}
-//Save the document in the given name and format. document.save(outputFileName,FormatType.Docx);
+//Save the document with the given name and format. document.save("Result.docx", FormatType.Docx);
 //Release the resources occupied by the WordDocument instance. document.close();
 {% endhighlight %}